 We will probably see the wide-scale adoption of digital assets across a variety of use cases, including financial services (such as loan origination), salaries and international remittances.
 Crypto-traders and crypto-exchanges will benefit from the emergence of a stablecoin that can be used to hedge against the volatile nature of alternative coins.

 It will be interesting to see how the TrueCoin team scales their vision over the next few months.
 They have already secured partnerships with influential blockchain investors, such as Ari Paul from BlockTower Capital.
 Their mission is to empower everyone to take part in the crypto-economy by introducing a secure, trustworthy and scalable solution that can be used by token holders today.
 The blockchain community will be eagerly watching this technology mature.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.